You are here

 Are you confused about what type of applicant you are?
 The definitions below should clarify things for you.

-If you have not had any formal education beyond high school, you are considered a first-time freshman applicant, even if you have been out of high school for several years.
+If you have not had any formal education beyond high school, you are considered a first-time college student, even if you have been out of high school for several years.
 Review application requirements.

 A transfer applicant is anyone who has earned college credit after receiving a high school diploma or GED.
 Typically, these students were pursuing degrees from four-year liberal arts colleges, universities, two-year community colleges or other colleges of art or design.
 Review transfer application requirements.